kousu/socks5.ws/README.md

 SOCKS5 is a dead simple little protocol that makes very thin TCP and UDP proxies.
-SOCKS is notable because it allows proxying.
-Since this
+SOCKS is notable because it allows the client to decide where to proxy to.

-This code implements it on top of WebSockets.
-If you point [websockify](https://github.com/kanaka/websockify/) at a SOCKS proxy
+This code implements SOCKS5 on top of WebSockets.
+If you point [websockify](https://github.com/kanaka/websockify/) at a SOCKS proxy, you will be able to proxy from your web browser to anywhere in the world.

 Demo